saadams/souhackathon2023/README.md

+This is an old project from a hackathon that didnt really work as intended.
+Probably should have containerized this to avoid all the issues when porting from mac to windows and vice versa.

 # Hackathon 2023 Project (RNN text generation)

 This project is an example of a RNN(Recurrent neural network) used to create a shakespear sonnet after learning from some examples of his work.